Five reasons your law firm should have a blog

 - The 65+ user group is increasing yearly (remember, Mum and Dad and Gran and Pop will refer their kids and grandkids to you if they know and/or trust you)

-- Over 95% of social media marketers (2016) say Facebook delivers the best ROI of social networks.
+- Over 65% of social media marketers (2020) say Facebook is the most effective social media platform.
 That many people can’t be wrong.

 - It is the platform to reach one of the most affluent and educated demographics